theoaladeyemo/theoadeyemo-Bio/README.md

 ## About me
 # Professional Summary

-I am a skilled Pharmacist and Statistical Programmer with expertise in the pharmaceutical and clinical research industries.
-Proficient in SAS and R programming languages, my focus lies in CDISC SDTM mapping for effective data management.
+Complex problem-solver with analytical and driven mindset.
+Dedicated to achieving demanding development objectives according to tight schedules while producing impeccable code.
+Proficient in SAS and R programmer languages, Also open to learning new skills as the industry requires.

 ## Skills